Seanzy/Google-Python-Automation-Certificate/README.md

 10/24/20 - completed repeats function, last night of vacation

 10/29/20 - making good progress.
 Haven't missed a day to upload to Git.
 Yesterday I learned about numpy, data frames, matplotlib, and Pandas modules.
 Really good stuff.

+Today I learned how to get Sublime working with Anaconda.
+I kept receiving ModuleNotFound error when I tried to import certain modules, even though I had installed them.
+The fix was to install the conda package in Sublime and then build with that, instead of building with pythonREPL.

+Then, I had to download another package to make the build window appear on the side instead of on the bottom.

+I also learned I have to use ctrl+shift+p and search for conda then activate my testenv directory for Python.

+I installed buildview package then restarted Sublime the reactived my testenv and now my output is displaying on the right side of the screen and in only 1 tab instead of creating a new tab every single time, which is what REPL build was doing.
+So I killed two birds with one stone!